PGui/Flow/README.md

 * It's up to you to add game-specific functionalities by writing your nodes and editor customizations.
 It's not like a marketplace providing the very specific implementation of systems.
 It's a convenient base for building systems tailored to fit your needs.
 * Quickly build your own Quest system, Dialogue system or any other custom system that would control the flow of events in the game.
 * Expand it, build articy:draft equivalent right in the Unreal Engine.

+## Getting started
+In Releases you can find example project called Flower, so you can easily check how this plug-in works.

+And if you'd decide to use Flow in your project...
+1. Unpack plug-in to the Plugins folder in your project folder.
+If you don't have such folder yet, simply create it.
+2. Open Project Settings in editor.
+Change World Settings to the Flow World Settings class and restart the editor.
+This class starts the Flow Graph assigned to the map.

 ## In-depth video presentation
 This 24-minute presentation breaks down concept of the Flow Graph.
 It goes through everything written in this ReadMe, but in greater detail.